evadne/kennel/README.md

 ps.
 As a workaround, if you really want to make screenshots, you can make a `<canvas>`, draw into it, then use `Hound.ScriptExecution` to pass the results back, like what Panic’s [Coda Notes](https://panic.com/blog/coda-notes-previe/) did.

+## To Be Dealt With

+1. Actually run multiple copies Chrome + Chrome Driver each with its isolated port, process space and user profile.
+This is because Hound’s support multiple sessions is at least a little bit wonky.
+When run against Headless Chrome, `change_session_to` actually spins up a new Chrome Driver managed instance of Chrome.
+And calling `Kennel.start_session` a second time in `Task.async` simply times out.
+So the entire Sessions API in Hound is to not be used and a replacement against some kind of pooling mechanism needs to be written.

 ## License

 This project is under the MIT license.